aimeos/aimeos-docs/src/config/admin-jqadm/basket.md

 the output that is placed inside the container of its parent.

 At first, always the JQAdm code generated by the parent is printed, then the JQAdm code of its sub-clients.
-The order of the JQAdm sub-clients determines the order of the output of these sub-clients inside the parent container.
+The basket of the JQAdm sub-clients determines the basket of the output of these sub-clients inside the parent container.
 If the configured list of clients is

 ```
  array( "subclient1", "subclient2" )
 ```

-you can easily change the order of the output by reordering the subparts:
+you can easily change the basket of the output by rebasketing the subparts:

 ```
  admin/jqadm/<clients>/subparts = array( "subclient1", "subclient2" )